Rigorous coupled-wave analysis: Boundary conditions

 Boundary conditions must be enforced at the interfaces between all the layers.
 When many layers are used, this becomes too large to solve simultaneously.
-Instead, we borrow from network theory and calculate scattering matrices.
-This lets us solve the boundary conditions one layer at a time.
+Instead, RCWA borrows from network theory and calculates scattering matrices.
+This allows the boundary conditions to be solved one layer at a time.
 Almost without exception, however, the scattering matrices implemented for RCWA are inefficient and do not follow long standing conventions in terms of how S11, S12, S21, and S22 are defined.
-Other methods exist like the enhanced transmittance matrices (ETM), R matrices, H matrices, and probably more.
+Other methods exist, like the enhanced transmittance matrices (ETM), R matrices, and H matrices.
 ETM, for example, is considerably faster but less memory efficient.

+RCWA can applied to aperiodic structures with appropriate use of perfectly matched layers.

 Applications

 RCWA analysis applied to a polarized broadband reflectometry measurement is used within the semiconductor power device industry as a measurement technique to obtain detailed profile information of periodic trench structures.
-This technique has been used to provide trench depth and critical dimension (CD) results comparable to cross-section SEM, while having the added benefit of being both high-throughput and non-destructive.
+This technique has been used to provide trench depth and critical dimension (CD) results comparable to cross-sectional scanning electron microscopy, while having the added benefit of being both high-throughput and non-destructive.

 In order to extract critical dimensions of a trench structure (depth, CD, and sidewall angle), the measured polarized reflectance data must have a sufficiently large wavelength range and analyzed with a physically valid model (for example: RCWA in combination with the Forouhi-Bloomer Dispersion relations for n and k).
 Studies have shown that the limited wavelength range of a standard reflectometer (375 - 750 nm) does not provide the sensitivity to accurately measure trench structures with small CD values (less than 200 nm).
 However, by using a reflectometer with the wavelength range extended from 190 - 1000 nm, it is possible to accurately measure these smaller structures.

 RCWA is also used to improve diffractive structures for high efficiency solar cells.
 For the simulation of the whole solar cell or solar module, RCWA can be efficiently combined with the OPTOS formalism.